greyshirtguy/Pro7-Media-Sweeper/Readme.md

 This is a port of a Windows version by Arlin Sandbulte.
 His version is a user-friendly AutoHotKey script.
 I offered to make an AppleScript port and failed (miserably)!
 So in order to somewhat honour my original offer, I made a native MacOS App (Appkit/Storyboards/Objective-C)

-*Ideally if this MacOS port was done with a nice friendly scripting language it might be easier for others to understand and contribute to - but I wanted to get this done my spare time as quick as possible.
+*Ideally if this MacOS port was done with a nice friendly scripting language it might be easier for others to understand and contribute to - but I wanted to get this done in my spare time as quick as possible.
-So I used my "old ways" that were most comfortable for me.
+So after failing to learn enough AppleSCript to port Arlin's AHK script, I fell-back onto my "old ways" and made a native Mac App.
+All logic is in the ViewController (Yes, I used the "Giant ViewController" noob design pattern for this "tiny" app!)
 Feel free to re-write in AppleScript, JavaSript, Python etc.*

 ### TODO: